Standard deviation and its use cases in Trading

 In financial terms, when calculating the z-score on the returns of an asset, a higher value of z-score (either positive or negative) means that the return of the security differs significantly from its mean value.
 So, the z-score tells us how well the data point conforms to the norm.

 Usually, if the absolute value of a z score of a data point is very high (say, more than 3), it indicates that the data point is quite different from the other data points.
+We use standard deviation to calculate the z-score using the following formula in case we have sample data:

 Below we calculate and plot the z-scores for the ITC stock returns using the above formula in Python:

 From the above figure, we observe that around March of 2020, the ITC stock returns had a z-score reaching below -3 several times, indicating that the returns were more than 3 standard deviations below the mean for the given data sample.
-As we know that this was during the sell-off triggered by the COVID pandemic.
+As we know this was during the sell-off triggered by the COVID pandemic.

-Also, one can use the zscore function from the scipy.stats module to calculate the z-scores as follows:
+Also, one can use the z score function from the scipy.stats module to calculate the z-scores as follows:

 Date Adj Close Returns Returns_zscore